Skip to main content

 Now let me tell you my stories of community Immersion bit by bit.
 It's not possible to write all of my stories in a single piece of a blog but I will try to write as much as it would be ok for you to read.

 I want to start my journey with a quote that I came across reading on the wall of the school which says and I quote " Take risks in your life.
-If you win, you can lead If you lose, you will guide" and my journey begins with this quote.
-I was also quite nervous and anxious as everybody else because it was my first time in whole 22 years that I was staying somewhere which is totally new and without the comfort of known people like friends and family.
+If you win, you can lead If you lose, you will guide" My journey begins with this quote.
+I was also quite nervous and anxious as everybody else because it was the first time in the whole 22 years that I was staying somewhere totally new and without the comfort of known people like friends and family.

 ELECTION KA RESULT AAYA!

-One thing I was very clear that I will use storytelling and story listening sessions to develop reading and listening habits in the kids and could also improve the vocabulary and elocution of Hindi words in them.
-I have experimented this with children in my earlier endeavour and this technique made the learning joyful for both of us.
-I picked almost 30 books from the school library in the very first day with the help of the principal of the school.
-I also had a 30-minute discussion with the principal Shri Vijendra ji and jot down the to-do list for 30 days.
-With the help of teachers, I made a class-wise list of the irregular student of the school because my plan was to visit the houses of these students.
-Though I was not able to do it because of the 20 days school vacation that came in mid.
+One thing I was very clear that I would use storytelling and story listening sessions to develop reading and listening habits in the kids and could also improve the vocabulary and elocution of Hindi words in them.
+I have experimented this with children in my earlier endeavours and this technique made the learning joyful for both of us.
+I picked up almost 30 books from the school library on the very first day with the help of the principal of the school.
+I also had a 30-minute discussion with the principal Shri Vijendra ji and jotted down the to-do list for 30 days.
+With the help of teachers, I made a class-wise list of the irregular students of the school because my plan was to visit the houses of these students.
+However, I was not able to do it because of the 20-day school vacation that came in between.

 कहानियाँ आमने-सामने